 Frequently Asked Questions

-Parking is available at the Dunedin Fine Art Center’s Main Campus on the south and west side of the building, providing access to the east, west and north entrances to the Dunedin Fine Art Center.
+Parking is available at the Dunedin Fine Art Center’s Main Campus on the south and west side of the building, providing access to the east, west and north entrances to the Dunedin Fine Art Center(Due to Covid protocols, enter through South Entry) Also, check website for current protocols.
 If you are taking a class, note that the entrances are open from 9 a.m. to 5 p.m.
 After regular business hours, all doors are locked for security purposes.
 A staff member or instructor will be on site during the first week of evening classes to assist you with access to the building.

 The business office is open from 9 a.m. to 5 p.m.
 Monday through Friday.

 Palm Cafe is open from 8:30 a.m. to 2:30 p.m.
 Monday through Friday and 10 a.m. to 2 p.m. on Saturdays.

 Classes are scheduled between 9 a.m. to 10 p.m.

 The Dunedin Fine Art Center offers evening classes to accommodate working individuals.
 If the class you are interested in is not offered in the evening, we will attempt to arrange for an evening class, providing you can meet the minimum number of students required by the instructor for the class.

 Yes, with instructor approval.

 While each instructor has a “lesson plan” for each six-week class, most instructors try to accommodate missed sessions if they need to make an exception.
 If you know you will be traveling during the six-week session, the Dunedin Fine Art Center will prorate the tuition, providing we are told up front.
 Missed sessions not reported at the time of registration cannot be credited.